Yamaga lanterns Yamaga toro

 Traditional paper craft from the Muromachi period

 A mirage of light and golden traditional paper

-The characteristic feature of the stunning Yamaga Toro is they are made entirely of washi and glue with no clasps or fittings, and by using the bare minimum of tools such as a ruler, small knife, scissors, and flatiron.
-The classic architectural curves are made with no margins for gluing, and only using the paper thickness to make the joins; they are truly delicate and intricate works of art.
-These lanterns are made very accurately to scale, but the craftsmen have some unique tricks of perspective and visual illusion that make the viewer feel as though they are looking at the front of a real building in miniature.
-They appear to be so substantial and solid, it is hard to believe they are only made of paper.
-In 2013, Yamaga Toro was designated as a Japanese traditional craft.
+This craft is unique for being made entirely of washi, glue, and with tools like a ruler, small knife, scissors, and flat iron but not clasps or fittings.
+While tools are used to make the architectural curves of the lantern, there is no space left for gluing and paper thickness is used to make the seams.
+These lanterns are made to scale, but the artisans add unique tricks of perspective and visual illusion to make any observer feel as though they are looking at the front of a real miniature building.
+Because the lanterns look so substantial and solid, it is hard to believe they are only made of paper.
+In 2013, Yamaga toro was designated as a Japanese traditional craft.

-There are a number of romantic legends concerning the history of Yamaga Toro.
-One of the most told stories dates back to the time of Emperor Keiko, the 12th emperor, who during an imperial tour of the Kyushu region, was caught with his entourage in a very thick fog around the Kikuchi River flowing through the Yamaga area.
+There are a number of legends concerning the history of Yamaga toro.
+One of the most told stories dates back to Emperor Keiko, the 12th emperor of Japan who reigned from 71 to 130 A.D.
+He was doing an imperial tour of the Kyushu region and got caught with his entourage in a very thick fog around the Kikuchi River flowing through the Yamaga area.
 Villagers lit torches to guide and welcome the party to the Omiya Shrine, which still exists today.

-Since then, torches had been offered to the Omiya Shrine every year until in the Muromachi period (1336-1573), they were replaced with paper gold lanterns.
-Historical records state that in the Edo period (1603-1868), wealthy merchants commissioned lantern artisans to make a particularly gorgeous style of lantern, which they did in the Japanese house or five-storied pagoda style still seen today.
+Since then, torches had been offered to the Omiya Shrine every year until in the Muromachi period (1336-1573), when they were replaced with paper gold lanterns.
+Historical records state that in the Edo period (1603-1868), wealthy merchants commissioned lantern artisans to make a particularly beautiful style of lantern, which they did in the style of a Japanese tatami room or five-storied pagoda still seen today.